Craggar/dragonruby_tutorials/04/tutorial.md

 ## Blocking Movement
 Next up we're going to look at keeping entities within bounds.
-To do this we'll create a common `attempt_move` method on `MotileEntity` that can be used to check if the tile is in bounds (and later used for collision detection against other blocking entities - either static or motile).
+To do this we'll create a common `attempt_move` method on `MobileEntity` that can be used to check if the tile is in bounds (and later used for collision detection against other blocking entities - either static or mobile).

 Before we can do that, we need a way of translating any entity's `map_x, map_y` position into a `tile_x, tile_y` position.
 I feel like the MapController is a good place to hold this logic, as that's the part of the code that's knowledgable about the tile width, etc. So within `map_controller.rb` add the following method definitions, which convert a world x/y position in pixels into a tile position on the map:
 ```ruby